-The Learning Recovery Emergency Block Grant is \$7.9 billion in one-time funding to support LEAs creating learning recovery initiatives through the 2027-28 school year.
+For 2022-23, the Learning Recovery Emergency Block Grant is \$7.9 billion in one-time funding based on 2021-22 P2 ADA multiplied by the unduplicated pupil percentage, currently estimated at \$2,396 per unit, to support LEAs creating learning recovery initiatives through the 2027-28 school year.
 Funds may be used for increased instructional time, closing learning gaps, pupil supports to address barriers to learning, additional instruction, and academic services.